Frequently Asked Questions

 I am not a veterinarian.
 But, I am someone with years of experience with dogs in general and bulldogs specifically.
 I’ve found that bulldogs can suffer from all types of allergies and are specifically prone to the type of allergies that result in skin irritation.
 These allergies can come in the form of bug bites (numerous raised , small lumps or welts occurring on large areas of the dog’s body), they can be inhaled, they can be ingested and they can come from contact with foreign substances.

-The most common bugs for allergies are mosquitoes.
+The most common bugs for allergies are fleas and mosquitoes.
 Dogs may also break out in welts when bitten by other bugs such as gnats, flies and ants.
 Since I am not a veterinarian, I can not make recommendations for treatment.
 However, if one of my dogs had small, raised welts all over its body I would certainly think “bug bites” and administer Benedryl at about 25 mgs per 25 pounds of dog, or 1 mg per pound.
 If it is an allergic reaction to bugs, the Benedryl will help within about 30 minutes.
 Look immediately for signs of breathing problems.
 If a dog is extremely allergic, swelling of the throat can cause asphyxia and death.
 Get your dog to a vet ASAP if breathing becomes even slightly difficult.
 You may not have much time.

 Another allergic reaction can come from just walking through the back yard.
 Some bulldogs are allergic to grass.
 The solution?
 Get rid of the grass.
 Dogs can also suffer from hay fever.
 Itchie, watery eyes, running nose and loud breathing.
 Cut back the weeds and pollen producing shrubs and see if it helps.